ForFather/ForFather/README.md

 - 👋 Hi, I’m @ForFather
 - 👀 I’m interested in ...
-Programing and Electronics
+IT
 - 🌱 I’m currently learning ...
-Web dev
+Everything
 - 💞️ I’m looking to collaborate on ...Something intresting
 - 📫 How to reach me ...This website or my insta
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
-David V.
+I am dead inside

 <!---
 ForFather/ForFather is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.